 Teach your little one to embrace failure.
 To do this, start by teaching him that continued effort, practice, and learning are the keys to success!
 Make sure he doesn’t see setbacks as frightening, so he can be willing to take risks and try new things!

 Avoid preaching, this will not promote responsibility.
 Instead, provide opportunities for him to be responsible.
-For example, helping out with certain chores around the house and by being involved in doing things for others.
+For example, by helping out with certain chores around the house, or by being involved in doing things for others.

-Teach your child how to be a friend, in order to make friends, and develop the skill of empathy.
+Teach your child how to be a friend in order to make friends, and develop the skill of empathy.
 Build a strong family network to support your child through his disappointments.
-Having social support strengthens resilience.
+Having social support strengthens resilience.#5: Create routines

 Sticking to a routine can be comforting to children, especially younger ones who crave structure in their lives.